10:45am – 11:45am Cosplay: A Community

 As a collective, the Loading Snacks Crew prides itself on being geeks that don't fall into the mold of the typical stereotype.
 We are very proud of who we are and are very comfortable with the term "geek".
 However, it hasn't always been that way for us and we're sure that others have struggled with finding a comfort zone.
 We feel that it is important to discuss the observations we have made over the years that have helped us cope with our own lack of self esteem and over time, reach the level of pride we currently have.

 The discussion will cover aspects of television, film, music and fashion.
 We will open with a look into our personal journeys as geeks with participation from the audience.
 During this time we will delve into the parallels of geekdom and how they apply to the likes of sports, cars and any other hobby that isn't traditionally seen as "geek".

 Included will be examples such as football enthusiasts wearing the jersey of their favorite player, on their favorite team every Sunday during football season and women who dressed to the nines to go see the first Sex and the City movie.
 We will compare this behavior to cosplay both in and out of conventions most notably with regard to movie premiers such as Star Wars.

 We'll also discuss how the trend of super hero films over the last decade or so has affected the availability of fashion that conforms to popular culture, how it influences said culture, and how that change has made many people more comfortable putting what they love on display for all to see.

-We will round out the panel with questions from the audience and by asking, "Are you comfortable being a geek?".
-We will live stream the panel on Facebook as well as on our Instagram pages.
-The panel will also be recorded and edited for use on our on our YouTube channel.
+Loading Snacks will round out the panel with questions from the audience and by asking, "Are you comfortable being a geek?".
+They will live stream the panel on Facebook as well as on thier Instagram pages.
+The panel will also be recorded and edited for use on Loading Snacks' YouTube channel.